 - If districts were unable to spend their 2019-20 Common School Fund allocation in full, the unspent portion should be coded as restricted fund balance (10 B 936130) and spent in 2020-21.
 These changes should be noted in the district's long-range library plan.

 Circulation for School Libraries

 Current research is showing that books are not a high risk for transmitting COVID-19 when treated with appropriate precautions.
-Public and school libraries in Wisconsin are using scientific information from the REopening Archives, Libraries, and Museums (REALM) project to provide quarantine guidelines.
+Public and school libraries in Wisconsin are using scientific information from the REopening Archives, Libraries, and Museums (REALM) project and advice from the Wisconsin Department of Health Services to provide quarantine guidelines.
+Although recommended quarantine time had been as high as four days, review of additional information reduced this time to 24 hours in October 2020.
+Details about this change can be found in this WILibraries for Everyone blog post.
 Additional information about care of materials and staff is provided by the Northeast Document Conservation Center.

 School library books are important to our students for many reasons, including providing a break from digital screens and providing a possible solution to equity issues related to Internet access.
 As with all decisions during this challenging time, library media specialists are encouraged to work with other district leaders when deciding how to best provide services for students.

 Things to consider if your district is considering distributing school library books :